Brycebuffaloe/yaml_to_multi-terralith/README.md

 | Routes        |
 | VM            |

 Templates can be created based on the need of the user.
 Logical segmentation of environments or specific systems can also be used as templates for terraform script creation.
+The sample templates will be used to translate on prem environments to google cloud.

 ### Network Yaml
+Open the network.yaml file and walk through how the network is setup.
+⋅⋅* There are 3 networks being created on top of a management network (10.0.0.0) ⋅⋅* There are a number of network routes defined within each of these networks.
+⋅⋅* A DNS server is defined for two of the networks

+Each "network:" entry represents a VPC in google cloud
+'''
+network: 172.16.0.0/24
+network: 172.16.20.0/24
+network: 172.16.30.0/24
+'''
+Use the network and cidr to create the 3 vpc's.
+Example:
+'''
+//Create VPC
+resource "google_compute_network" "vpc1" {
+  name = "vpc1"
+  auto_create_subnetworks = "false"
+}
+'''

 ### Virtual Machine Yaml